serenaentezary/weather-app/README.md

 If you have any questions or comments, please feel free to reach out to me.

 ### Future plans:
-1. Add unit tests (I ran out of time to do this, unfortunately)
+1. Fix up the unit tests (most pass, but some do not yet)
 2. Redo this in TypeScript
 3. Utilize Redux so that I can clean up the `Map/index.jsx` file
 4. Improve styling, maybe talk to a designer to get a better idea of what would be desired